souvikdas21/QRIFYHUB/README.md

 ## Overview

 QRifyHub is a powerful Python-based web application developed using Streamlit for generating and decoding QR codes.
-This application aims to provide users with an intuitive interface for creating customized QR codes and decoding existing QR codes from uploaded images.
+This application aims to provide users with an intuitive interface for creating QR codes and decoding existing QR codes from uploaded images.

 Explore the live web app: [QRifyHub Live](https://qurifyhub.onrender.com)